RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - Threads have their own stack

-- But threads can also access to the globally shared memory of the application
+- But threads can also access the global shared memory of the application

-    &#x21d2; need for protection and synchronization mechanisms
+    &#x21d2; protection and synchronization mechanisms are required

 - RIOT provides: